orjwan98/KamSafer/README.md

 # Architecture
 # Code structure
-- The client folder contains the
+- The client folder contains the front end code.
-- The src folder contains the
+- The src folder contains the backend and DB code.
 - The editor begins at client/components/login/index.js
 - config.js contains the dummy data for the app